giuven95/algos-structs-py/README.md

 # Algorithms and Data Structures in Python3
-Implementations of various algorithms and data structures in the Python language.
+Implementations of various algorithms and data structures in the Python language - hopefully they're simple and readable.
-They are written with simplicity and readability in mind - you decide whether the author actually succeeds in pursuing those objectives.

-If you feel like contributing or spot a bug, please do help.
-Your advice is greatly valued.
+If you spot a bug or you feel like contributing in any way, please do.